How to Merge Pages: Join Specific Pages from Multiple Documents Using GroupDocs.Merger for Java

 merger.join(docxFilePath, joinOptions);

-Step 4: Save and Close
+Step 4: Save the Result and Release Resources

 String outputFilePath = YOUR_OUTPUT_DIRECTORY + "/CrossJoinPagesFromVariousDocuments-output.pdf";